 - Shelter and arraignment hearings in dependency cases

 - Petitions for Judicial Waiver of Notice under section 390.01114(4), Fla.
 Stat.

 - Ex parte injunctions for dating violence, domestic violence, repeat violence, sexual violence, or stalking.

 - Ex parte petitions for Risk Protection Orders (RPO)

 - Issuance of warrants or authorization for wiretaps.

 - Any other emergency matter such as involuntary examination orders, emergency medical treatment, or other emergencies requiring immediate action by the Court to prevent harm to persons or property.
 “Emergency matters are not subject to easy definition.
 As such, the judge must determine if the law or totality of the circumstances require immediate action.
 In the event the judge decides the matter is not an emergency, he or she will require the matter to be set before the assigned section judge on the regular calendar after regular court operations resume.

 - Other time sensitive matters as determined by the judge.

 So, what does the current COVID-19 pandemic mean for Florida courts?
 For the time being, it means most court proceedings will be held remotely with attorneys and clients appearing telephonically and submitting evidence electronically.
 No jury trials will be conducted, and no mass-motion calendar hearings will occur for issues regarding child-support and simplified divorces.

-I will do my best to update this page as more information becomes available.
+While I will do my best to update this page as more information becomes available, you should contact a lawyer to discuss which laws are currently in effect.
 In the meantime, stay calm, stay safe, and do your part to protect those most vulnerable during this time.